Deoxyribonucleic Acid (DNA)

-Deoxyribonucleic acid (DNA) is the polymer of deoxyribonucleotides which is found in most animals, plants, and some viruses.
-Deoxyribonucleic acid carries genetic instructions for the development, growth, biological functioning, and reproduction of all known living organisms.
-Therefore, it is a biological instructor that makes each species unique.
+Deoxyribonucleic acid (DNA) is the polymer of deoxyribonucleotides found in most animals, plants, and some viruses.
+It carries genetic instructions for the development, growth, biological functioning, and reproduction of all known living organisms.
+Therefore, deoxyribonucleic acid is a biological instructor that makes each species unique.
 Like proteins, lipids, and complex carbohydrates (polysaccharides), nucleic acids such as deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are one of the four major types of macromolecules that are essential for all known forms of life.

 Many people believe that Deoxyribonucleic acid (DNA) was discovered by American biologist James Watson and English physicist Francis Crick in the 1950s but in reality, it was not the case.
 It was first recognized and identified in the late 1860s by Swiss chemist Friedrich Miescher during his research on white blood cells.

-After Miescher’s discovery, many scientists (Phoebus Levene and Erwin Chargaff) carried out a series of research for getting additional information about the deoxyribonucleic acid molecule.
-These various types of research provide primary chemical components and structural information about this molecule.
+After Miescher’s discovery, many scientists (Phoebus Levene and Erwin Chargaff) carried out a series of research to get additional information about the deoxyribonucleic acid molecule.
+Hence, these various types of research provide primary chemical components and structural information about this molecule.

 Without these various scientific research, Watson and Crick may never have reached their conclusion that the DNA molecule exists in the form of a three-dimensional double helix.